Pittsburgh, Pa (2010-2017)

 Collaboration with Dawn Weleski

-Operating seven days a week in the middle of the city, Conflict Kitchen uses the social relations of food and economic exchange to engage the general public in discussions about countries, cultures, and people that they might know little about outside of the polarizing rhetoric of governmental politics and the narrow lens of media headlines.
-In addition, the restaurant creates a constantly changing site for ethnic diversity in the post-industrial city of Pittsburgh, as it has presented the only Iranian, Afghan, Venezuelan and North Korean restaurants the city has ever seen.
+Operating seven days a week in the middle of the city, Conflict Kitchen used the social relations of food and economic exchange to engage the general public in discussions about countries, cultures, and people that they might know little about outside of the polarizing rhetoric of governmental politics and the narrow lens of media headlines.
+In this way, the project functioned as a “front-door intervention,” inserting politically challenging counter-narratives into the stream of public life through the commonly understood mechanism of a commercial business.
+In addition, the restaurant created a constantly changing site for the recognition of ethnic diversity in the post-industrial city of Pittsburgh, as it has presented the only Iranian, Afghan, Venezuelan, North Korean, Haudenosaunne and Palestinian restaurants the city had ever seen.

 Co-founders and directors: Jon Rubin and Dawn Weleski

 Culinary Director: Robert Sayre, Graphic Designer: Brett Yasko